 The holidays also teach the joy of anticipation, and this is a good thing!
 Neuroscience supports that the anticipation brings as much joy as the actual event.

 But adding together the excitement of the holidays and a child who developmentally has very little patience can equal real trouble.

 So take a proactive approach and plan to use the holidays to actively teach patience.

 How Do I Teach My Child Patience?

-Here are two specific and practical ways you can use to teach your child patience.
+Here are three specific and practical ways you can use to teach your child patience during the Christmas season.

 Make time concrete for children